Therealsxlar/Node.js-Fortnite-Lobby-Bot/README.md

-# Bored
-* Fortnite Lobby Bot for Node.js
+# 🎮 Working on a Fortnite Lobby Bot for Node.js!

-# Working on the project check back later.
+Hey there! 👋 This project is made for fun and if you do use it make sure you give me credits!

+- Stay tuned for updates as we progress through the development journey.

+- We can't wait to share what we're building with you.
+See you soon! 👾